 Adam had other sons and daughters before Seth, but the child that was named in this genealogy was Seth and we read that he was born in Adam's own likeness, according to Adam's image, and he was called Seth (which means 'Appointed One').
 Seth was to be the son of Adam through whom the Messiah was to be born.

 Because of Adam's sin, the image and likeness of God is marred in every member of the human race.
 Successive names in this passage of Scripture identify the blemished nature that was passed on to all humanity, for the curse of death has wrapped its suffocating fingers around the throat of every man.

-But God in His grace, purposed in His heart to redeem His fallen creation (through the Person of Jesus Christ) to breathe His eternal life back into His New Creation in Christ (through faith in His sacrificial work on Calvary and glorious Resurrection) to reinstate His own image and likeness into the heart of man (as with unveiled faces, we are reflecting the glory of the Lord by being transformed into His image - from glory to glory).
+But God in His grace, purposed in His heart to redeem His fallen creation (through the Person of Jesus Christ), to breathe His eternal life back into His New Creation in Christ (through faith in His sacrificial work on Calvary and glorious Resurrection), to reinstate His own image and likeness into the heart of man (reflecting the glory of the Lord by being transformed into His image, from glory to glory).